MoonPoet/xaprb-src/content/blog/2014/eventual-consistency-simpler-than-mvcc.md

 paper](http://www.allthingsdistributed.com/files/amazon-dynamo-sosp2007.pdf) is
 the best source to cite:

-> Dynamo targets the design space of an “always writeable” data store...
+> Dynamo targets the design space of an "always writeable" data store...
 > This requirement forces us to push the complexity of conflict resolution to
 > the reads in order to ensure that writes are never rejected...
 The next design
 > choice is who performs the process of conflict resolution.
 This can be done by